Skip to content

 Men submit a mating plug to the vagina after sex.
 Women give birth to one child per pregnancy.
 The baby is born with hair and eyes open.

 Women take their children to their mouths.
-A newborn may already be stuck in the branches, and in less than a month after birth, it can begin to jump.
+A newborn may already be stuck in the branches, and less than a month after birth, it can begin to jump.

 The mother is weaned for 60 days after the birth of the newborn.
 After two years of age, Tarsier is sexually mature and able to reproduce.